zacharybrady/siren-listeningPage-boilerplate/README.md

 ## Use and Contact Information ##
 The Siren Framework is free to use in projects as allowed in its MIT license.
 Feel free to Fork, submit Issues, etc on Github.
-You can reach Zachary at zachary@sasbranding.com for questions regarding the framework, for inqueries about services offered by Suits & Sandals, LLC. , or for job opportunities.
+You can reach Zachary at zachary@suits-sandals.com for questions regarding the framework, for inqueries about services offered by Suits & Sandals, LLC. , or for job opportunities.

 ## Headline Format ##
 The required headline for the top of SCSS snippets and Markup sections

-- Siren Framework v3.3
+- Siren Listening Page Boilerplate v1.0
 - File Name: {file name}
 - File Purpose: {file purpose}
 - File Notes: {notes for file}